 and was converted to recreational use.

-Improvement District (WID) was formed in 1973 in the wake of the
+District (WID) was formed in 1973 in the wake of the destruction

-quality of the Lake, manage the discharges from the dam and maintain
+Lake, manage the discharges from the dam and maintain and

-improve the environmental integrity of the waste shed above the Lake.
+improve the environmental integrity of the watershed above

 By law, the WID must